 Replacement Fox Body Mustang Tail Light Options

-The factory lights came in two flavours depending on trim.
+The factory lights came in two flavors depending on trim.
 The LX and notchback Mustangs (1987-1993) came with what is known as the ‘LX’ style light (clever name, right?).
 The GT’s, on the other hand, were treated to a different style of tail light dubbed the ‘cheese-grater’.
 Of course, this was due to its strikingly similar appearance to the kitchen cheese-grater.
 Both are entirely interchangeable with each other, no matter what model Mustang.
 I May have just fibbed a bit.
 There is a third style of tail light, only available on the 1993 Cobra (still interchangeable with the others).

 Aftermarket Fox Body Tail Light Options